Tax, Audit, Firm and Regulatory News

 • Pennsylvania and Nebraska levy inheritance taxes on heirs, including adult children, in some cases

-These state-level rules can significantly reduce the net value received by beneficiaries, and for families with real estate, business holdings, or other assets across multiple jurisdictions, state tax exposure can be layered and complex.
+These state-level rules can significantly reduce the net value beneficiaries receive, and for families with real estate, business holdings, or other assets across multiple jurisdictions, state tax exposure can be layered and complex.
 This is an area where Topel Forman’s multi-state tax compliance expertise is especially relevant, particularly for clients with ties to both Illinois and Colorado, where state-specific rules can interact in ways that catch families off guard.

 Some states also have filial responsibility laws, which can (under certain conditions) hold adult children financially responsible for a parent’s unpaid long-term care expenses.
-While rarely enforced historically, and typically limited to cases involving Medicaid or nursing home debts, a handful of cases in recent years have raised concerns.
+While historically rarely enforced and typically limited to cases involving Medicaid or nursing home debts, a handful of recent cases have raised concerns.
 For now, this is more the exception than the rule, but one worth monitoring if your family is navigating elder care planning.

 Probate: delays, fees, and public disclosure